Originate/guide/git.md

 * A `git blame` not only tells you who wrote a line of code, but also why (i.e. the bigger context of a change)
 * Confusing detours during development are no longer visible in the final commit
 * Each change provides the whole context of the change ("the user is set to null because of this feature")
-* Easier cherry-picking of features/bug fixes as part of the release process: when a release is broken, we can leave broken features out and release anyways
+* Easier cherry-picking of features/bug fixes as part of the release process: when a release is broken, we can leave broken features out and release anyway
-* Easier naming of commits: name your development commits any way you want, for the final commit copy-and-paste the ticket title and description
+* Easier naming of commits: name your development commits any way you want, and for the final commit copy-and-paste the ticket title and description

 ## Tools